 Most hurting people don’t go around intentionally seeking a target to use, abuse, abandon, hurt, and blame.
 Not everyone uses their pain to do whatever they want, no matter how destructive.

-Even Ellie, over an A Cry for Justice, had this to say about that phrase.
+Even Ellie, had this to say about that phrase.